 4. Enable Notifications for Missed Check-Ins

-A reservation system can remove the pain of uncertainty that sometimes goes along with flexible workspaces, but it also has the potential to be abused.
+EMS reservation software can remove the pain of uncertainty that sometimes goes along with flexible workspaces, but it also has the potential to be abused.
 Rather than risk needing a work space that is not available, employees often book places “just in case” and make long-term reservations that may not actually be necessary.

 When you set up hoteling that enforces simple check-in and check-out processes, you can identify no-shows and open space back up to someone who will actually use it.
 Furthermore, this also helps ensure accurate utilization metrics.